 Buying online: Bearing in mind what I said above about price, many people coming to France buy online and have the bikes shipped to France (for free) to their first hotel.

-Decathlon ship all over France if you don't have time to visit a store when you arrive.
+Decathlon ship all over France if you don't have time to visit a store when you arrive – just have te bike sent to your hotel.
 Wiggle and Chain Reaction Cycles both have French depots and an enormous range and variety of bike stuff that they ship free to French addresses.
-Evans Cycles in the UK also now ship worldwide, as do Cycle Surgery for orders over £100.
+Cycle Surgery ship worldwide for orders over £100.

-Halfords in the UK don't ship to France but it's easy enough to arrange for a bike to be shipped here direct and still save money (see this page).
-Their range of Boardman bikes in particular is worth considering.
+Evans Cycles and Halfords in the UK don't ship to France but it's easy enough to arrange for a bike to be shipped here direct and still save money (see this page for shipping advice).
+The Halfords range of Boardman bikes in particular is worth considering.